Does not apply to sports. Team sports

 • Military sports games;

-Types of the first group - table tennis, badminton, etc. Teams are football, basketball, volleyball.
-Hockey and rugby require increased workload.
+Types of the first group - table tennis, badminton, etc. Team sports are football, basketball, and volleyball.
+Hockey and rugby require increased load.
 Examples of military sports games are paintball, laser tag.
 Intellectual games - chess, checkers.

 Sports and outdoor games are useful for people of any age.
-Physical activity, coupled with competition and passion, gives incomparable pleasure.
-Adults up to advanced years feel cheerful and young if they play tennis, golf, badminton.
-Playing physical activity gives children additional incentives for growth and development.
+Physical activity coupled with competition and excitement provides incomparable pleasure.
+Even into old age, adults feel vigorous and young if they play tennis, golf, and badminton.
+For children, playful physical activity provides additional incentives for growth and development.

 • Movements (walking, running, throwing, catching, balancing);

-• Fine motor skills (fine movements when eating, drawing, writing, dressing);
+• fine motor skills ( subtle movements when eating, drawing, writing, dressing);

 • Speech and communication;